RiCEmare/esp8266-self-balancing-robot/README.md

 float setpoint = 0.35;
 ```

 This is the **target pitch angle** the robot aims to maintain.
 You may slightly adjust this value depending on your robot’s physical center of mass.
-You can find this value by running `pitch_offset_calibration.ino`.
+You can find this value by running `setpoint_calc.ino`.

 ---